pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 **Min-Maxing .NET Minimal APIs**

 - principles of min-maxing
-- foundations of minimal api
+- foundations of minimal APIs
 - getting large
 - the min-max
 - the future